deepmodeling/Uni-Mol/README.md

 News
 ----
+**Mar 16 2023**: We release Uni-Mol+, a model for quantum chemical property prediction.

 **Jan 21 2023**: Uni-Mol is accepted by ICLR 2023.

 **Oct 12 2022**: Provide a demo to get Uni-Mol molecular representation.